hessu/aprsc/doc/README.md

 Both developers are experienced professional Unix C programmers, so the programming language was easy to select.
 We also had plenty of existing code that could be re-used in this project.

-In hindsight, aprsc is slightly over-engineered and over-optimized for the current real-word requirements.
-Performance, however, appears to match the initial goals.

 Performance